MassTransit/MassTransit/docs/understand/key-ideas.md

 ### Send endpoints
 A send endpoint is used by an application to send a message to a specific address.
-They can be obtained from the `ConsumeContext` or the `IBus`, and support a variety of message types.
+They can be obtained from the `ConsumeContext` or the `IBus` and support a variety of message types.

 ### Endpoint addressing
 MassTransit uses Universal Resource Identifiers (URIs) to identify endpoints.
 URIs are flexible